nicklafferty/craftycody/content/life/planting-a-drought-tolerant-garden.md

 It's a lot of fun and a great way to get involved in your community.
 You'll meet tons of people and learn all kinds of interesting gardening techniques.

-Before joining the MG program, I relied on Google and trial-and-error.
+Before joining the MG program, I relied on Google and trial-and-error (I still do).
 There is so much information out there if you look for it.

 ## What zone you're in and why it matters